 After working in the financial industry for 30 years coming to Marywood was a big career change for me.
 As the department admin. assistant I am involved in all aspects of the department, from greeting clients and ordering supplies to supervising the billing function.
 I really enjoy working with the students and my peers, but my favorite thing is seeing the client's speech develop after, in some cases, a few therapy sessions.
 I feel such a sense of pride for my department when I see a child come in and start a conversation with me when our initial contact was barely a glance.
 The thought that I had a small part in this transformation makes coming to work every day a pleasure.

-I received my B.S. in Communication Disorders in May 1991 from Marywood University.
+I received my B.S. in Communication Disorders in May 1991 from Marywood College.
 I then received my M.S. in Audiology and Speech Pathology in December of 1992 from Florida State University.
 I have worked in many areas of the field but primarily in early intervention and the geriatric populations.
-I began working here in August of 2001.
-Most of my involvement with the CSD students occurs in the on-campus clinc during supervision of clinical sessions.
-The graduate students will also see me as the co-instructor of the Diagnostic practicum.
+I began working here in August of 2001, as a clinical supervisor.
+In July 2015, I became the Internship Coordinator, responsible for scheduling the final clinical experiences off campus for the graduate student clinicians.
+I continue to work with the CSD students in the on-campus clinic during supervision of clinical sessions as well.
 My specific interests in the field continue to be varied due to the diversity of the clients that are serviced at the clinic.

 I earned my Bachelor of Science Degree in Communication Sciences and Disorders from Marywood University and my Master of Arts Degree from Edinboro University.
 I am a PA licensed Speech-Language Pathologist who is certified by the American Speech-Language-Hearing Association.
-I currently am the Chairperson and Graduate Program Director in the Department of Communication Sciences and Disorders.
-In addition to these roles, I also supervise student clinicians in the Marywood University Speech-Language-Hearing Clinic, coordinate off-campus internships, and am the advisor for the University chapter of the National Student Speech-Language-Hearing Association.
-I teach Anatomy and Physiology of the Speech and Hearing Mechanism to undergraduate students and Independent Study in Clinical Methods and Processes as well as Professional Issues in SLP to graduate students.
+I am currently the Chairperson and Graduate Program Director in the Department of Communication Sciences and Disorders.
+In addition to these roles, I also supervise student clinicians in the Marywood University Speech-Language and Hearing Clinics, teach at the undergraduate and graduate levels, and am the advisor for the Marywood Chapter of the National Student Speech-Language-Hearing Association.
+Courses taught include Anatomy and Physiology of the Speech and Hearing Mechanism to undergraduate students and Independent Study in Clinical Methods and Processes as well as Professional Issues in SLP to graduate students.
 My clinical areas of interest lie in adult cognition/neurogenics, supervision, phonology, and swallowing disorders.